School Office Hours

-We invite you to join us for our Back to School night on Tuesday, August 16th, from 6:00 p.m. to 7:00 p.m.
-This is a great opportunity for families and students to become familiar with their classrooms and the school before the first day.
+We invite you to join us for our Back to School night on Tuesday, August 22nd, from 6:00 p.m. to 7:00 p.m.
+The evening will start in the gym and then families and students will have the opportunity to become familiar with their classrooms and the school before the first day.
 Families will also be able to sign up for opportunities to participate with PTA-sponsored activities.

 As principal, my door is always open and I welcome your input.
 I strongly believe that parental involvement is an essential component in the success of our students as well as our school.
 I look forward to seeing you soon!